pandorabots/pb-cli/README.md

 - `pb get`: list all files associated with a bot (use `--all` to download all files as a .zip)

-- `pb pull`: download all files associated with a bot (unzipped, avoid using this with large bots)
+- `pb pull <path>`: download all files associated with a bot (unzipped, avoid using this with large bots), saving them to the specified path.
+Path can be absolute or relative to the current directory.
+Omitting the path will save bot files to the current directory.

 - `pb push <path>`: upload all bot files given the path to a directory.
 Path can be absolute, or relative to where the `chatbot.json` file is stored.
 Omitting the path will push all bot files in the current directory.